qonto/database-monitoring-framework/content/runbooks/postgresql/PostgreSQLLongRunningQueries.md

 {{% sql "../postgresql/sql/list-long-running-transactions.sql" %}}
     {{< /details >}}

-1. Cancel the queries
+    Queries could be blocked in trying to acquire a lock, so pay particular attention at the `blocked_by` column.
+If you identify specific queries blocking others, note down their PIDs.
+Below is a focused view of current locks on the database:

+    {{< details title="SQL" open=false >}}
-    {{% sql "sql/cancel_backend.sql" %}}
+{{% sql "../postgresql/sql/list-ongoing-locks.sql" %}}

-1. If queries do not get cancelled, kill them
+    {{< /details >}}

+1. Terminate in priority the blocking queries, if not enough, terminate the other long running queries

     {{% sql "sql/terminate_backend.sql" %}}